 Products, such as vinegar, sandpaper or a scraper, are useful as an emergency solution for removing cement residues but they are not always terribly effective.
 They can also damage the surface.
-With HG cement, mortar & efflorescence remover you remove cement stains quickly, safely and effectively.
+With HG tile cement grout and mortar remover you remove cement stains quickly, safely and effectively.

 Which HG product can I use to remove cement stains?

-HG cement, mortar & efflorescence remover removes stubborn cement and mortar residues from all types of porous and non-porous tiles and flagstone, but also from non-calciferous natural-stone types, such as Norwegian slate, granite and quartzite.
+HG tile cement grout and mortar remover removes stubborn cement and mortar residues from all types of porous and non-porous tiles and flagstone, but also from non-calciferous natural-stone types, such as Norwegian slate, granite and quartzite.

-Can I use HG cement, mortar & efflorescence remover or vinegar for calciferous surfaces?
+Can I use HG tile cement grout and mortar remover or vinegar for calciferous surfaces?